Skip to Content

 • Wait until the LED displays “Blow” to push a consistent breath of air into the device

-• Inhale through the device when prompted
+• Inhale similarly through the same tube

 Watch How To Videos